wdoyle42/machine-learning-education/scripts/01-intro.md

 **Detailed Explanation**:

 1.  **`hs_wf %>%`**:

     - This takes the trained workflow `cr_wf` as the starting point for the subsequent operations.

 2.  **`extract_fit_parsnip()`**:

     - This function extracts the results of the trained model from the workflow.
 In the context of a linear regression model (as indicated by previous interactions), this would typically include coefficients for each predictor variable.

 3.  **`tidy()`**:

     - This function, from the `broom` package, tidies the results of the model, converting them into a clean and standardized data frame format.
 For a linear regression model, this would typically result in a data frame with columns like `term` (the predictor variable name), `estimate` (the coefficient value), and others like `std.error`, `statistic`, and `p.value`.

 4.  **`arrange(-estimate)`**:

     - This arranges (or sorts) the results based on the `estimate` column in descending order (from highest to lowest coefficient value).

 5.  **`print(n=100)`**:

     - This displays the top 100 results after sorting.
 It’s especially useful if there are many predictor variables in the model and you want to see the ones with the highest coefficient values.

-Overall, this code is useful for understanding the impact and significance of different predictor variables in the trained model.
-The sorted list can give insights into which variables have the most substantial positive or negative effects on the outcome.

 ## Moving forward